 Cheeky was a bed wetter.
 He was mentally challenged and odd looking.
 Cheeky had course features, dry looking hair and a protruding belly.
 His brother and he were both short, almost midgets.
 They became my best friends.
 Some of the luckier boys could get hold of comic books.
 I remember sitting against the playroom wall on the concrete floor – there were no chairs or benches, reading comics with Scooter on one side, Cheeky on the other and a crowd of boys pressed against us.
 I learned to read very early.
 I do not know how, precocious in that way I guess.
 It served as a kind of protection for me.
 Very many decades later, I met up with Scooter, and I asked him, “Why didn’t they beat me up regular like they did Cheeky?”
 He replied, “Because they thought you was a genius, being you read books and stuff.”

 We stamped our feet in a great imitation of marching.
 Some of the old boys inserted profane words into verses, which caused much sniggering.
 Before service, all of us in Sunday best (which was ragtag) received a penny for collection.
 The peculiar collection bowl happened to be hard plastic replica of a pirate’s pot of gold.
 It had a slot in the top, centred in the replica pile of Spanish gold coin; and a large screwed in plug at the bottom for later extracting the horde of pennies.
 The drill was, and we all knew it came down from the boss boy, was that as they solemnly passed the bowl along, the recipient would lift eyes skyward in reverent manner, drop the copper in and with a hidden hand give the plug a little turn.
 This ensured that at some point in its travels, the plug would release and a cascade of coins would tumble over an unwitting boy’s lap and careen noisily all around.
 I can still remember the impulse to clamp a boot over a stray penny, thus keeping it hidden for later retrieval.
-That bounty could get me three jawbreakers or maybe even, less desirable, a few slices of bread.
+That bounty could fetch three jawbreakers or maybe even, less desirable, a few slices of bread.

-When church let out, and after lunch we were set loose.
+When church let out, we were set loose.
 In the summer we played, on weekends, at a weedy, but large playground across from the Home’s entrance gate.
 There were all the usual playground amenities of the time, and scant attention to safety.
 Bigger boys sometimes took the swings over the top, and might be seen nonchalantly perched atop the highest pipes, with a leg dangling casually over each side.
 Small boys played in the general melee.
 Sometimes older girls took an interest in us, and one such led me into a disaster.
 She had no such intention of course, when she taught me how to knit yarn with a spool knitter.
 What happened as a result, strangely and awfully, affected me for a very long while and maybe it helped to shape my character – being I hate injustice.